Graph Neural Network Modeling of Grain-scale Anisotropic Elastic Behavior using Simulated and Measured Microscale Data: Methods

 \subsection{Polycrystal Anisotropic Elasticity Data}

-For generating training data for the GNN surrogate elasticity model deformation response, we utilize the finite element solver within FEPX~\cite{fepx_arxiv,fepx_website}.
+For generating training data for the GNN surrogate elasticity model deformation response, we utilize the finite element solver within FEPX~\cite{fepx_arxiv,fepx_website} which interfaces directly with tessellations and meshes generated via Neper \cite{quey2022neper}.
 Generally, FEPX considers the elasto-viscoplastic deformation response of single crystals (grains) belonging to explicit representations of polycrystalline aggregates.
 However, here, viscoplasticity is inhibited by ensuring grain level stresses are significantly lower than the yield point.
 In the model, grain-to-grain interactions are assumed to be rigid (no grain boundary sliding or separation).
 As the implementation and use of these models are well established~\cite{Asaro1985,marin_a,marin_b,roters}, and as this study considers elastic deformation, only a truncated description of the model as implemented in FEPX is included below.
 Please refer to~\cite{fepx_arxiv} for a complete description of kinematics, models, and finite element implementation.
 For the uniaxial deformation studied in this work, loading is along the $\bm{z}$ direction in the sample frame.

 At each point in a finite element mesh, FEPX considers the elastic response to be governed by the anisotropic form of Hooke's law:

 where $\bm{\sigma}$ is the stress, $\underline{\bm{C}}$ is the lattice-orientation-dependent elastic stiffness tensor, $\bm{r}$ is the lattice orientation (a coordinate transformation from crystal frame to sample frame) of a given crystal, and $\bm{\varepsilon}$ is the strain, assumed to be fully elastic.
 Due to symmetry, crystals with cubic symmetry have three independent constants ($C^C_{11}$ , $C^C_{12}$ , and $C^C_{44}$ in Voigt notation in the crystal frame), while crystals with hexagonal symmetry have five independent constants ($C^C_{11}$ , $C^C_{12}$ , $C^C_{13}$ , $C^C_{33}$ , and $C^C_{44}$ in Voigt notation in the crystal frame).
 We note that due to the deformation decomposition formulation in FEPX, in hexagonal crystals further dependence is required in the form of $C^C_{33} = C^C_{11}+C^C_{12}-C^C_{13}$.
 The elastic moduli employed for LSHR~\cite{turner2012two} in this work are: $C^C_{11}=247$, $C^C_{12}=147$, $C^C_{44}=$ \SI{125}{\giga\pascal}, while the Ti-7Al~\cite{Fisher1964} moduli are: $C^C_{11}=162$ , $C^C_{12}=92$ , $C^C_{13}=69$ , $C^C_{33}=185$ , and $C^C_{44}=$ \SI{45}{\giga\pascal}.